Affiliation might be one of the scariest words to small business government contractors. But why?

 If your business’s size is successfully protested in connection with a set-aside solicitation, you won’t be eligible to receive the award.
 If the contract has already been awarded, it will likely be terminated.
 Affiliation should therefore be taken very seriously.

 - Joint ventures enjoy some protection from affiliation.

 Many of the small business owners I speak with operate under the belief that their business will be exempt from affiliation with its joint venture partner.
 This isn’t true—the members of a joint venture enjoy some special affiliation benefits, but not blanket immunity.
 Don’t let this same mistaken assumption jeopardize an award to your joint venture.

 - Affiliation can be fractured (or mitigated).

 Affiliation should be a serious concern for every small government contractor.
 If you’re concerned that your small business might be affiliated with another company, there are steps you can take to try to fracture that affiliation before you submit an offer on a small business solicitation.
 Doing so could help save a contract.

 Affiliation can make your small business large and, in doing so, jeopardize an award.
-If you have concerns about affiliation, please call me to discuss.
+If you have concerns about affiliation, please give us a call at 785-200-8919.